Prescription GLP-1

 Thyroid C-cell tumors (animal data)Contraindicated if personal/family MTC historySame contraindication

 GI side effects typically peak during dose escalation and improve over time.
+Our semaglutide side effects management guide covers coping strategies in detail.
 Most people find them manageable if they eat smaller portions, avoid greasy foods, and stick to the dose schedule.

 ⚠️ Warning: Both Wegovy and Mounjaro are contraindicated in people with a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
 Talk to your doctor before starting either medication.